-Before the construction of roads and railroads the waters of Georgian Bay provided Owen Sound with its only connection with the outside world.
+Before the construction of roads and railroads, Georgian Bay provided Owen Sound with its only connection with the outside world.

-Consequently, in the early days of this region, as the month of November came to an end and the holiday season approached, the waters of Georgian Bay witnessed a frantic attempt by merchants and citizens of Owen Sound to ship out the season's produce and to receive the goods necessary to sustain the community during the coming months of isolation due to the freeze up of Georgian Bay.
+Consequently, in the early days, as the month of November came to an end and the holiday season approached, Georgian Bay witnessed a frantic attempt by merchants and citizens of Owen Sound to ship out the season's produce and to receive the goods necessary to sustain the community during the coming months of isolation due to the freeze up of Georgian Bay.

-As weather became wintrier and thus the waters more dangerous, the crews of the vessels took more risks as they defied nature and strived to bring the last supplies of the year to the out ports such as the pioneer settlement of Owen Sound.
+As weather became wintrier and the waters more dangerous, the crews of the vessels took more risks as they defied nature and strove to bring the last supplies of the year to the out ports such as Owen Sound.

 Tragically lives were lost as ships succumbed to the wintry wrath of the Bay.
-Sailors were more vulnerable than the travellers of today.
+Sailors were more vulnerable than the today's travellers.
 They did not have sophisticated weather warning systems and often relied upon only their intuition and skills.
 Unfortunately, this was often not enough and many disasters occurred and families suffered through the holiday season mourning the loss of a father, son or brother.

-Before modern communication technologies made it possible for the tracking and forecasting of weather conditions, sea captains on Georgian Bay kept weather journals or diaries.
+Before modern communication technologies made it possible for tracking and forecasting weather conditions, Georgian Bay sea captains kept weather journals or diaries.
 These logs were extremely detailed reports of daily weather patterns that were encountered.

-Using these observations and their sailing experience the mariners, hoped to be able to recognize and predict quickly enough coming storms in order to either seek a safe refuge or make other plans to enable their vessel to ride out the bad weather.
+Using these observations and their sailing experience the mariners, hoped to be able to recognize and predict quickly coming storms in order to either seek refuge or make other plans to enable their vessel to ride out the bad weather.

-As mariners learned to use their experience and their wits, the results of their often heroic actions led to many great sailing stories, many of which continue to retold and retold again.
+As mariners learned to use their experience and their wits, the results of their often heroic actions led to many great sailing stories, many of which continue to told and told again.